Slins-23/neural-network/README.md

 Similarly, you will be prompted whether to perform cross-validation (hold-out (`0`) or k-folds (`1`)), whether to use a test set, and whether to shuffle the dataset (all of it, including the subsets).

+> The function `randomize_dataset` shuffles the dataset by swapping column vectors at random from the given `samples` and `dependent_values` matrices, before they are (optionally) partitioned into a `test` set or `hold-out` set.

 Now, if you chose to train the model, you will then be prompted about the dataset.

-If it is an image model you will be prompted whether you want to give names to the classes, as by default they're integers in the range [0, c], where `c` is the number of classes in the last layer of the model.
+If it is an image model you will be prompted whether you want to give names to the classes, as by default they're integers in the range `[0, c]`, where `c` is the number of classes in the last layer of the model.

 If it is a dataset that is comma-delimited, you will need to choose the independent and dependent variables, as can be seen in the section [Setting up a comma-delimited dataset](#setting-up-a-comma-delimited-dataset) below.